Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

   }
 ```

-This function requires to set a SendGrid key to an App Setting property called "SendGridAttribute.ApiKey" inside the Function App.
+This function requires that you set a SendGrid key using the App Setting property called "SendGridAttribute.ApiKey" inside the Function App.
 In the Azure portal you can create free account for SendGrid with 20 000 email per month.

 All the assets for the email function can be found [here](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/tree/master/AzureFunctions/HttpHumidityAlertV2 "Folder for Azure Function responsible for sending emails")

 ### 5. Analyzing Data with Time Series Insights

-IoT Hub is sending all the data it gets to an instance of Event Hub.
-This Event Hub is configured to be a source of data for [Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/) instance:
+IoT Hub sends all recieved events to an instance of Event Hub.
+This Event Hub is configured to be a source of data for a [Time Series Insights](https://azure.microsoft.com/en-us/services/time-series-insights/) instance:

 ![Time Series Insights Data Source](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights-EventSources.PNG "Time Series Insights Data Source")

-Time Series Insights is built in mind for IoT scenarios.
-It combines database and powerful visualization capabilities in one product designed for massive data throughput.
+Time Series Insights was built with IoT scenarios in mind.
+It combines familiar SQL syntax and powerful visualization capabilities in one product designed for massive data throughput.

 Time Series Insights automatically parses the data and shows a default graph for event count:

 ![Deafult dashboard for Time Series Insights](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights.png "Deafult dashboard for Time Series Insights")

-It is extremely easy to configure multiple queries whose graphs can overlay:
+To configure multiple queries whose graphs can overlay:

 ![Mutiple queries in Time Series Insights](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/TimeSeriesInsights-Queries.PNG "Mutiple queries in Time Series Insights")

-This can be easily done by cloning a query and modifying it.

-But it is better if you can plot all your queries on separate part of screen for better visibility:
+This can be done by cloning a query and modifying it.
+But it is recommended to plot each query on separate part of dashboard for better visibility:

 ![Time Series Insights with mutiple queries displayed on a dashboard](https://github.com/Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/blob/master/Images/Time%20Series%20Dashboard.PNG "Time Series Insights with mutiple queries displayed on a dashboard")

 **Congratulations!
 You have just built complete IoT solution including edge logic, IoT Hub, alerting email functions and detailed data view powered by Time Series Insights!**

-## Features

-This project framework provides the following features:

-* Feature 1
-* Feature 2
-* ...

-## Getting Started

-### Prerequisites

-(ideally very short, if any)

-- OS
-- Library version
-- ...

-### Installation

-(ideally very short)

-- npm install [package name]
-- mvn install
-- ...

-### Quickstart
-(Add steps to get up and running quickly)

-1. git clone [repository clone url]
-2. cd [respository name]
-3. ...

-## Demo

-A demo app is included to show how to use the project.

-To run the demo, follow these steps:

-(Add steps to start up the demo)

-1.
-2.
-3.

-## Resources

-(Any additional resources or related projects)

-- Link to supporting information
-- Link to similar sample
-- ...